kennyfrc/cami.js/README.md

 <!-- ./examples/_004_cart.html -->
   <article>
   <h2>Products</h2>
-  <p>This fetches the products from an API, and uses a client-side store to manage the cart.</p>
+  <p>This fetches the products from an API, and uses a client-side store to manage the cart.
+After adding a product to the cart, you can refresh the page and the cart will still be there as we are persisting the cart to localStorage, which is what you want in a cart.</p>
   <product-list-component></product-list-component>
 </article>
 <article>